metaterminal/metaterminal.fyi/content/fiction/murder-on-the-overland-limited.md

 After it was done, Louis remembered to breathe.
 A small movement of air came through the window that Lynette had left open.
 Small flecks of snow drifted down through the raised window, and he caught one in his red gloved palm.

 Ah.
 He carefully removed his gloves, wiped off his pocket knife, and threw the gloves as hard as he could into the forest.
-It disappeared between the trees.
+They disappeared between the trees.

 Briefly, he considered doing the same with the key.
 Perhaps it would muddy the waters further. *Anyone* could have stolen her key, after all.